ToddThomson/tsproject/README.md

 TsProject produces a compiled output stream of vinyl files for further processing in the gulp build pipeline.

 ## What's New

+TsProject 1.1.0 supports Typescript 1.7!
+TsProject 1.1.0 provides project watch support for cache optimized, incremental builds.
-TsProject 1.0.5 now provides file glob pattern matching for specifying "files" in the tsconfig.json project file.
+TsProject 1.0.5 provides file glob pattern matching for specifying "files" in the tsconfig.json project file.

-TsProject 1.0.5 is now used to build TsProject.
+TsProject 1.0.5 is used to build TsProject.
 TsProject is a bundled, single file node module using ES6 module imports.

-TsProject 1.0.1 now bundles React (.tsx) file types.
+TsProject 1.0.1 bundles React (.tsx) file types.
 TsProject on github contains a [React based TodoMVC sample](https://github.com/ToddThomson/tsproject/tree/master/ReactTodoMVC) to help you get started.

-The TsProject 1.0.0 now supports Typescript 1.6!

 ## Why TsProject?